GodotVR/TiltFiveGodot4/README.md

 ## Basic usage

-Use the custom built version of Godot.
+- Open the custom version of Godot

-After building the example you should be able to open the Godot project in the example directory and run the default scene.
+- Open the project in the examples directory
+- Run the default scene

 ## Dependencies